AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Privacy and Consent section has been enhanced with more detailed information and useful links.
 [Read more](../../platform/using/privacy-and-recommendations.md).

+The Privacy Management in Campaign Classic page has been updated with information on the 'regulation' field which is now available when using the API allowing to setup automatic Privacy request process.
+[Read more](https://helpx.adobe.com/ie/campaign/kb/acc-privacy.html#ManagingPrivacyRequests)

+The Privacy Management Overview page has been updated to include information on the Thailand’s Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
+[Read more](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr)

 ## June 2020 {#june-2020}

 The Removing a quarantined address section has been updated.
 This includes clarification of the cases in which addresses are automatically removed from the quarantine list.
 [Read more](../../delivery/using/understanding-quarantine-management.md#removing-a-quarantined-address)